Milan Ivanović (politician): Electoral politics

-Since 2004
+From 2004 to 2011

-Ivanović was again identified as the director of northern Kosovska Mitrovica's hospital in early 2004.
+Ivanović was once again the director of northern Kosovska Mitrovica's hospital centre by early 2004.
 He strongly condemned the 2004 unrest in Kosovo, which largely targeted the Serb community.
 At a rally to protest the murder of seventeen-year-old Dimitrije Popović, Ivanović was quoted as saying, "Kosovo is becoming a concentration camp for Serb children and at the same time the chief prosecutor of the Hague tribunal, Carla Del Ponte, has not indicted a single criminal responsible for the suffering of Serb children, thus opening the door wide for them to act with impunity."
 He later accused UNMIK of discriminating against the Romani people of Kosovo, on the grounds that "they share Serbs' fate and see Serbia as their homeland."

 He was a leading proponent of the Serb community's boycott of the 2004 Kosovo assembly election.
 In February 2005, he was appointed as a member of the Serbian government's newly formed Council for Kosovo-Metohija.
 The following year, he welcomed the approval of Serbia's new constitution, which recognized Kosovo and Metohija as an integral part of the country with significant autonomy.
-In the 2007 Serbian parliamentary election, he urged voters to support the "national option" by choosing either the DSS, the SPS, or the Serbian Radical Party (Srpska radikalna stranka, SRS).
+In the 2007 Serbian parliamentary election, he urged voters to support the "national option" by choosing either the DSS, the SPS, or the Serbian Radical Party (SRS).

-Like most Kosovo Serb politicians, Ivanović rejected the Ahtisaari Plan, arguing that it would result in an independent Kosovo with Serb community as a threatened minority.
-He was a leading proponent of a Serb boycott of the 2007 Kosovo assembly election, which he (correctly) said would lead to the election of a parliament that would declare the independence of Kosovo from Serbia.
+Like most Kosovo Serb politicians, Ivanović rejected the Ahtisaari Plan, saying that it would result in an independent Kosovo with Serbs as a threatened minority.
+He was a leading proponent of a Serb boycott of the 2007 Kosovo assembly election, which he (correctly) said would lead to the election of a parliament that would declare Kosovo's independence.